-If you are choosing not to use the PCB mounted sockets and switch on the base PCB and if you are using PSU Option A or B, then you need to wire a DPDT switch between the pins of your 7-pin DIN socket and J1A and for convenience, refer to the "C64 PSU Optimized" circuit as a guide.
+If you are using PSU Option A or B, then you need to wire a DPDT switch between the pins of your 7-pin DIN socket and J1A and for convenience, refer to the "C64 PSU Optimized" circuit as a guide.
 If in doubt, use your multimeter to test the voltages coming out of your 7-pin DIN socket.
 Remember to always use headers and connectors, do not solder wires directly to the PCB.
-You will also need to bridge the pads of the PCB mounted switch S1, so power supplied at J1A goes through the pads where the switch would be mounted normally, therefore solder bridge between pins 1 and 2 of S1 and between pins 4 and 5 of S1 to simulate an "always on" switch in S1.
+You will also need to bridge the pads of the PCB mounted switch S1, so power supplied at J1A goes through the pads where the switch would be mounted normally.
+Solder bridge between pins 1 and 2 of S1.
+Solder bridge between pins 4 and 5 of S1.

-If you are choosing not to use the PCB mounted sockets and switch on the base PCB and if you are using PSU Option C, then you will be following the same steps for PSU Option A or B, and supplying either 9v AC, or 9v AC and 5v DC, to J1A via a switch, therefore solder bridge between pins 1 and 2 of S1 and between pins 4 and 5 of S1 to simulate an "always on" switch in S1.
+If you are using PSU Option C, then you will be following the same steps for PSU Option A or B, and supplying either 9v AC, or 9v AC and 5v DC, to J1A via a switch, and bridging pins 1 and 2 of S1, pins 3 and 4 of S1.

-If you are choosing not to use the PCB mounted sockets and switch on the base PCB and if you are using PSU Option D, then you need no further help, you can ignore J1A, and thus have no need to bridge pins of S1.
-Supply 12V/9V/5V/ground at J4 and make sure your switch will cut power to 12V/9V/5V pins (i.e. it is not good to be only turning off the 5V supply).
+If you are using PSU Option D, then you need no further help, you can ignore J1A, and thus have no need to bridge pins of S1.